Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 We next evaluate the accuracy of the MLIPs in predicting key mechanical properties of pure metals, with all reference DFT data obtained from Ref. \cite{song2024-NEP16}.
 Figure \ref{fig7-test-property}(a) presents a parity plot of the elastic constants for 16 metals.
 All MLIPs capture the general trends well, with GRACE-FS-M and UNEP-v1 showing comparable errors.
 The augmented GRACE-FS-M-A model, however, demonstrates a marked reduction in error.
 For more localized defects, the advantages of the GRACE models become more pronounced.
 As shown in Fig. \ref{fig7-test-property}(b, c), GRACE-FS-M provides a more accurate prediction of both the monovacancy formation energy and surface energy than UNEP-v1.
 Furthermore, data augmentation yields consistent improvements, with GRACE-FS-M-A achieving the highest accuracy.
 Finally, we probe the complex energy landscape of a screw dislocation in BCC tungsten (W) (Fig. \ref{fig7-test-property}(d)).
 While the UNEP-v1 model underestimates the Peierls barrier, the GRACE-FS models slightly overestimate it; critically, all models yield results close to the DFT reference.

 These results collectively demonstrate two key findings: first, the GRACE-FS-M architecture inherently provides superior accuracy for mechanical property prediction, particularly for defect properties, compared to UNEP-v1.
 Second, the systematic use of data augmentation (GRACE-FS-M-A) consistently enhances accuracy, even for properties not explicitly included in the augmented dataset.
-This indicates that the augmented data broadens the model’s foundational understanding of the potential energy surface, leading to more robust and transferable predictions.
+This suggests that the augmented data may improve the regularity and coverage of the learned potential energy surface, although the precise origin of this improvement requires further controlled ablation.

 A key validation of the MLIPs involves their application to the finite-temperature deformation of complex, multicomponent systems.
 For this purpose, we subject two representative high-entropy alloys (HEAs), a FCC Ni-Cu-Pd-Pt-Ag-Au alloy and a BCC V-Cr-Mo-Ta-W-Ti alloy, to tensile loading at a strain rate of 10$^9$ s$^{-1}$ up to 35$\%$ strain.
 The resultant defect evolution, analyzed via common neighbor analysis (Fig. \ref{fig8-tensile-test}(a, b)), reveals distinct, complex deformation mechanisms.
-The FCC HEA undergoes a series of phase transformations from FCC to BCC and HCP structures, accompanied by the formation of unidentified defects.
+The FCC HEA develops local BCC- and HCP-like environments, accompanied by the formation of unidentified defects.
 In contrast, the BCC HEA experiences severe plastic deformation, generating a high density of defects and forming systemic boundaries at the maximum strain.
 The ability to capture such intricate behavior provides a stringent validation for the MLIPs.
 As shown in Fig. \ref{fig8-tensile-test}(c, d), the GRACE-FS models achieve significantly lower energy and force errors than UNEP-v1 for both HEAs.
 Furthermore, all potentials exhibit higher accuracy in the FCC structure than in the BCC structure.
 These results collectively demonstrate that the GRACE-FS architecture provides a more robust and reliable framework for simulating the mechanical response of chemically complex systems, with a particular advantage in capturing the challenging deformation pathways of BCC alloys.